Sali Berisha: Leader of the Opposition (1997–2005)

-Prime Minister (2005–13)
+Prime Minister of Albania (2005–2013)

 On 3 July 2005, Sali Berisha led a coalition of five right center parties into the 2005 parliamentary elections, which eventually won a majority of 74 MPs from a total of 140.
 He was appointed Prime Minister of Albania on 8 September 2005.

 On 10 June 2007, Berisha met with U.S. President George W. Bush in Tirana.
 Bush became the first U.S. president to visit Albania and repeated his staunch support for the independence of neighbouring Kosovo from Serbia: "At some point in time, sooner rather than later, you've got to say, enough is enough.
 Kosovo is independent."

 On 15 March 2008, Berisha faced the toughest challenge of his government when an ammunition dump exploded in the village of Gërdec near Tirana, killing 26 people and injuring over 100.
 Defense Minister Fatmir Mediu resigned, and the press reported many irregularities at the blast site, operated by an Albanian company that deactivated the country's aging ammunition and then sold it for scrap.

 In June 2009, Democrats declared a narrow win in the parliamentary elections.

 Berisha's alliance came up one seat short of a majority and had to join forces with a splinter socialist party, the Socialist Movement for Integration of Ilir Meta, in order to retain power.
-Berisha appointed Meta to the post of Deputy Prime Minister and at the same time Minister for Foreign Affairs, and later Minister of Economy, Trade and Energy.
+Berisha appointed Meta to the post of deputy prime minister and at the same time Minister for Foreign Affairs, and later Minister of Economy, Trade and Energy.
 It was the first time since the start of multi-party democracy in 1991 that a ruling party had been forced into a coalition due to not winning enough seats on its own.

 The 2009 elections were called flawed by the socialist opposition, which asked for a recount of the ballots.
 Berisha refused, on the ground that the Albanian Constitution does not call for such a procedure.
 He however called the opposition to the Parliament to change the Constitution, but the Socialist Party refused.
 The political crisis between government and opposition worsened over time, with the Socialists abandoning parliamentary debates for months and staging hunger strikes to ask for internal and international support.
 The EU attempted a conciliation, which failed.
 The ongoing political crisis was one of the reasons for the EU's refusal to grant Albania official candidate status in late 2010.
+However, The elections were certified by the OSCE/ODIHR as having marked significant progress in voter registration, the identification process, the legal framework, the voting process, the counting of votes and the resolution of complaints.